Chagrin Falls Painting Company logo painters

 Wood siding is one of the most rewarding surfaces to paint and one of the most unforgiving if the work is done wrong.
 Done right, a freshly painted wood siding job transforms the entire exterior and can protect the substrate for years.
 Done wrong – wrong product, inadequate prep, paint applied over moisture – and you are looking at peeling, blistering, and wood damage within a season or two.

-At Chagrin Falls Painting Company, our team has been painting wood siding on homes across Northeast Ohio for over 40 years.
+At Chagrin Falls Painting Company, our team has been painting wood siding as part of our house exterior painting across Northeast Ohio for over 40 years.
 It is the surface type we take the most time evaluating before any product goes on.
 We have painted enough wood siding across Northeast Ohio to know exactly what failure looks like and what causes it.

 Why Wood Siding Requires More Prep Than Any Other Exterior Surface